If you don’t see the Camera Effects window on the screen, click the button in the top-right corner of the Main Window to show it.

 The Camera Effects window is where you can control Ecamm Live’s Green Screen feature.
 Also called chroma key, the green screen feature will replace any green background with a provided image or video file.
 It can also be used in transparent mode, to remove the background entirely.

 To begin using Green Screen, you’ll need to do some set-up.
 First, you’ll need a green smooth background.
 This could be a green-painted wall, a muslin photography backdrop, or a pop-up screen.
 Note that most webcams have a very wide-angle lens, so a wider-than-expected backdrop is usually required to fill the camera frame.
-The wide angle can be avoided by using a Canon DSLR rather than a webcam.
+The wide angle can be avoided by using a DSLR or mirrorless camera rather than a webcam.

 Green Screen Options

 There are a few other options in the Green Screen settings:

 Blue Screen Have a blue backdrop instead?
 Pick the Blue Screen option.

 Blur Background Apply a blur effect to the selected background image.

 Transparent When using picture-in-picture, make the green screen transparent rather than using a background image.
 Whatever is behind the picture-in-picture becomes the background.
 Transparent mode can also be used with a Camera Overlay, or to allow a Background Overlay to show through the main camera image.